 The Romanian Athenaeum is the opera of Bucharest.
 It was built in 1888, and the money for its construction was raised through a public collection whose motto was “Donate a penny for the Athenaeum,” and they succeeded, well, they did.

-For the inhabitants of Bucharest, this building symbolizes the greatness and splendor that the city once had, and that earned it its nickname “Little Paris.”
+For the inhabitants of Bucharest, this building symbolizes the greatness and splendor that the city once had, earning it its nickname, “Little Paris.”

-On the outside, it is beautiful, but the exciting thing is to visit its interior, with its spiral staircases or its auditorium wholly decorated with frescoes.
+On the outside, it is beautiful, but the exciting thing is visiting its interior, with its spiral staircases or auditorium wholly decorated with frescoes.
 It is gorgeous.

 We go down the entire Victoria Street to visit the Parliament at a fixed time, eleven-thirty, and then we will return to see the old town.

 Parliament, The House of the People